TurhanErgene/Sleep-Quality-Calculator/README.md

 - **LEDs** connected to GPIO 16 (Green), 17 (Yellow), and 18 (Red).
 - **Resistors:** 330Ω for LEDs, 4.7 kΩ for LDR voltage divider.

+### Electrical Considerations
+- Voltage levels kept at 3.3V to avoid damaging the Pico WH pins.
+- 330Ω resistor on LEDs ensures current does not exceed safe limits (~10 mA).
+- Voltage divider for LDR protects ADC pin and translates resistance changes to voltage variations.

 📌 *Use caution with voltage levels.*